 They have worked with Birmingham Royal Ballet and Fallen Angels Dance and created pieces for International Overdose Awareness Day and HMPPS Insights Festival.

 We accept referrals from support agencies for individuals in a stable place on their recovery journey.
 They then attend a short foundation course, and if assessed as suitable, can then join the ensemble.
-If you would like to make a referral to Staging Recovery then please contact us.
+Please note that we are currently closed for referrals.
+This page is updated regularly, so please check back for updates.

 As mentioned above, Staging Recovery were invited to contribute to a film being created as part of International Overdose Awareness Day.
 The film, which brings together several arts and recovery organisations, can be seen here: